Wythenshawe and Sale East: Boundaries

 1997–2010: The City of Manchester wards of Baguley, Benchill, Brooklands, Northenden, Sharston, and Woodhouse Park, and the Metropolitan Borough of Trafford wards of Brooklands, Priory, and Sale Moor.

 2010–present: The City of Manchester wards of Baguley, Brooklands, Northenden, Sharston and Woodhouse Park, and the Metropolitan Borough of Trafford wards of Brooklands, Priory^{1}, and Sale Moor.

 ^{1} Renamed Sale Central following a local government boundary review in Trafford which became effective in May 2023.

-The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.
+The 2023 review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 The constituency of Wythenshawe and Sale East is one of three in the Metropolitan Borough of Trafford and one of six in the City of Manchester, encompassing three of the five electoral wards in Sale and all five wards of Wythenshawe.
-The constituency was created at the 1997 general election, combining all of the former Manchester Wythenshawe constituency with the Sale parts of the Altrincham and Sale and Davyhulme constituencies.
+The constituency was created at the 1997 general election, combining all of the former Manchester Wythenshawe constituency with parts of Sale from the Altrincham and Sale and Davyhulme constituencies.